Project Manager vs Product Manager: What’s the difference?

 What is a Product Manager?

 A product manager is responsible for producing market value for the organisation.
-They are tasked with developing, maintaining and updating value-adding products that can bring market value to the organisation.
-They do this typically through extensive market, customer and competitor research that gives them critical information to identify gaps and opportunities within the market.
+A product manager should develop, maintain, and update value-adding products that bring market value to the organisation.
+They do this typically through extensive market, customer, and competitor research that gives them the information required to identify gaps and opportunities.

 A product manager’s role is much more collaborative than a project managers.
-Its strategic nature means that many more teams such as the sales, marketing and development team, often need to be brought into the process to produce a complete product vision and strategy.
+Its strategic nature means that teams such as the sales, marketing, and development team often need to be brought into the process to produce a complete product vision and strategy.

 What are Product Managers Responsibilities?